-You can be compensated for your injuries through a monetary award of damages: A driver in Georgia who causes a car wreck because he or she chooses to engage in careless behavior may be held legally responsible for paying compensation to the injured victims in the wreck.
+A driver in Georgia who causes a car wreck because he or she chooses to engage in careless behavior may be held legally responsible for paying compensation to the injured victims in the wreck.
 This compensation (sometimes called “damages”) is designed to help you as the injured victim (as much as is possible) return to a financial state similar to the state you were in before the injury occurred.

-- Courts are not medical providers and thus they cannot make you feel better.
+Courts are not medical providers and thus they cannot make you feel better.
 All that the court can do is award money.
-This will help you pay for the medical treatment you needed, reimburse you for expenses such as lost wages your suffered, and pay you for the pain and suffering you experienced as a result of the wreck.
+This will help you pay for the medical treatment you needed, reimburse you for expenses such as lost wages you have suffered, and pay you for the pain and suffering you experienced as a result of the wreck.
 If you have no losses or expenses, there is nothing the court can do for you.

 What Compensation Can I Receive in a Georgia Car Wreck Lawsuit?